|Hefin David MS|

 Thank you, both.
 Well, it does look like we're having some difficulty bringing James Price from Transport for Wales into this meeting this afternoon, so what I propose is that the questions that I know that we did have for him, we'll write to him and put them in paper form, and those responses we'll make public as well.
 If we also feel it appropriate as a committee, we can ask James Price to come to a further meeting as well, if that's necessary.

 From my notes that are coming through, I think we're going to struggle to get James into the meeting this afternoon, so we'll take it forward on that basis.
 Can I thank Scott Pearson and Nigel Winter ever so much for your time this afternoon?
 We apologise for keeping you waiting at the start of the meeting, but your evidence to us this afternoon has been extremely helpful, so thank you very much.
 Thank you, both.

 bod y pwyllgor yn penderfynu gwahardd y cyhoedd o weddill y cyfarfod yn unol â Rheol Sefydlog 17.42(ix).

 that the committee resolves to exclude the public from the remainder of the meeting in accordance with Standing Order 17.42(ix).

 Cynigiwyd y cynnig.

-I do move to item 4.
-Under Standing Order 17.42, can I resolve to exclude the public from the remainder of the meeting?
+Therefore I move to item 6 and, under Standing Order 17.42, we'll resolve to exclude the public from the remainder of the meeting.